Blacktown: Climate

 Winters are cold and moderately dry.
-Due to its inland position further from the Tasman Sea, it typically records 11.0 nights below 5 ºC (41 ºF) and 2.3 nights below 0 ºC (32 ºF), which is cold compared to the Sydney CBD, which on an average year, records zero nights below 5 ºC (41 ºF), allowing light frosts on many winter mornings.
+Due to its inland position further from the Tasman Sea, it typically records 11.0 nights below 5 °C (41 °F) and 2.3 nights below 0 °C (32 °F), which is cold compared to the Sydney CBD, which on an average year, records zero nights below 5 °C (41 °F), allowing light frosts on many winter mornings.
 Southwesterly winds, known as frontal lows often affect Blacktown in the winter, but lose much of their moisture over the Victorian Alps and Great Dividing Range, making this the driest season in Blacktown.
-Extremes range from 27.8 ºC (82.0 ºF) on 25th August 1972 to -3.9 ºC (25.0 ºF) on 16th July 1970.
+Extremes range from 27.8 °C (82.0 °F) on 25 August 1972 to –3.9 °C (25.0 °F) on 16 July 1970.

 Commercial area

 The Blacktown Commercial Business District is located close to Blacktown railway station.
 Westpoint Blacktown is a major shopping centre and there are a number of small shops, restaurants and hotels in the surrounding area.
 Westpoint also houses a western suburb television studio of the Nine Network.
 The Blacktown CBD features the following landmarks: